DeeJayTC/VoiceBuddy/README.md

 ### Enabling translated voice output

 1. On the **Overview** tab, check **Voice — stream translated audio**.
-2. Pick an output device. *Default output device* uses whatever Windows currently has set; pick a specific device to route the translated voice there.
+2. Pick an output device.
 3. Optionally pick a voice (female / male / auto).
 The voice availability depends on the target language.
 4. Start capture.
 The translated voice streams out of the selected device alongside